lzim/teampsd/resources/training_guides/mtl_how_facilitate/mtl_demo_admin/mtl_demo_webmaster.md

 ![](https://github.com/lzim/teampsd/blob/admin_training/resources/training_guides/mtl_how_facilitate/graphics/WM1-9.png)
 WM1-9

 5. **Resource Management Section** - Continued

    b.
 How to delete a section.
       1. Select a section using the checkbox.
       2. Click “delete” button

 ![](https://github.com/lzim/teampsd/blob/admin_training/resources/training_guides/mtl_how_facilitate/graphics/WM1-10.png)
 WM1-10

 5. **Resource Management Section** - Continued

    c.
 How to add a section with a clickable graphic. *Note: In sections with graphics, both the graphic and a link embedded within the text will execute the link.*

       1. Select a section name from the drop down menu

 ![](https://github.com/lzim/teampsd/blob/admin_training/resources/training_guides/mtl_how_facilitate/graphics/WM1-11.png)
 WM1-11

-5. **Resource Management Section** - c Continued
+5. **Resource Management Section** - Continued

       2. Click the graphic to edit the name. *Be sure to click the checkbox before clicking away, otherwise the name edit will not save.*

 ![](https://github.com/lzim/teampsd/blob/admin_training/resources/training_guides/mtl_how_facilitate/graphics/WM1-12.png)
 WM1-12

 5. **Resource Management Section** - Continued

       3. Click the text field to enter text.
 If you want links in the text, use the link procedure in paragraph 5 a.

 ![](https://github.com/lzim/teampsd/blob/admin_training/resources/training_guides/mtl_how_facilitate/graphics/WM1-13.png)
 WM1-13

 5. **Resource Management Section** - Continued

       4. Click the link title field to enter the title of your link embedded in text.

 ![](https://github.com/lzim/teampsd/blob/admin_training/resources/training_guides/mtl_how_facilitate/graphics/WM1-14.png)
 WM1-14